soumyadeepsinha/user-register-login-using-php/README.md

 - [x] Mail verification added
 - [x] IF mail id is verified, user can't verify it again

-- [] Forgot password button added
+- [x] Forgot password button added
-- [] Forgot password function added
+- [x] Forgot password function added
+- [x] Generate a token for reset password
+- [x] Set a expiry date for reset token
+- [x] Send a reset password mail to user on request
+- [x] Create a new form for reset password

+- [x] Complete the project
 - [] Github publish